FC Hartlepool

-FC Hartlepool is a football club based in Hartlepool, England.
-They are currently members of the Northern League Division Two and play at Grayfields Enclosure in Hartlepool.
+FC Hartlepool is a semi-professional football club based in Hartlepool, England.
+They are currently members of the and play at Grayfields Enclosure in Hartlepool.

 History

 FC Hartlepool were formed in 1993 and were originally known as The Fens Hotel FC.
 In 2002, the club was renamed as Teesside Arriva due to a sponsorship deal from Arriva who provided the club with minibuses for away games.
 In summer 2003, the club changed names again and were now known as Hartlepool FC.

 In their first season as Hartlepool, the club won the Teesside League.
 They joined the Wearside League in the 2006–07 season.

 In 2019, the club rebranded and changed their name to FC Hartlepool.
 In the 2022–23 season, they won the Wearside League which saw the club promoted to the Northern League Division Two for the first time.
 This made them the first side to play in the Northern League within Hartlepool since Hartlepool United Reserves in 1987 – while the defunct Hartlepool Town were in the league for the 1994–95 season, they played their home games in Ferryhill.